 - 1. Registering for four or more credits.
 (For most graduate loans, registering half-time for four credits will defer the loan.
 Check with your loan company and Student Financial Services to be sure).
-If a participant registers for fewer than 4 credits, he or she may also register for LEAD650 (Leadership Program Continuation).
-After a participant has registered for all dissertation and course credits, the participant must register for LEAD888 (Dissertation Continuation) each term until graduation. - 2.
-Submitting a Full-time Status Request form.
-To use this form, the participant must register for LEAD899 (Dissertation Credit), LEAD888 (Dissertation Continuation), LEAD650 (Leadership Program Continuation) or LEAD600 (Annual Conference) and clock at least 360 hours per semester.
+If a participant registers for fewer than 4 credits, he or she may also register for LEAD650 (Leadership Program Continuation). - 2.
+Registering for LEAD899 (Dissertation Credit), LEAD750 (Leadership Program Continuation) or LEAD600 (Annual Conference) and clock at least 360 hours per semester.